vaamonde/ubuntu-2404/04-container/02-cpu-ram-docker.md

 #of memory this container is allowed to swap to disk), --cpus (Number of CPUs), --cpu-share (Set this
 #flag to a value greater or less than the default of 1024 to increase or reduce the container's weight),
 #debian (imagem docker hub).
-docker container create --name mongodb --memory 512m --memory-swap 1g --cpus=1 --cpu-share 1024 debian
+docker container create --name mongodb --memory 512m --memory-swap 1g --cpus 1 --cpu-share 1024 debian

 #verificando todos os status dos containers em execução no Docker-CE
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/container/